ohmyzsh/ohmyzsh/README.md

 )
 ```

-_Note that the plugins are separated by whitespace. **Do not** use commas between them._
+_Note that the plugins are separated by whitespace (spaces, tabs, new lines...). **Do not** use commas between them or it will break._

 #### Using Plugins

-Most plugins (should! we're working on this) include a __README__, which documents how to use them.
+Each plugin includes a __README__, documenting it.
+This README should show the aliases (if the plugin adds any) and extra goodies that are inclued in that particular plugin.

 ### Themes

 We'll admit it.
 Early in the Oh My Zsh world, we may have gotten a bit too theme happy.
-We have over one hundred themes now bundled.
-Most of them have [screenshots](https://github.com/ohmyzsh/ohmyzsh/wiki/Themes) on the wiki.
+We have over one hundred and fifty themes now bundled.
+Most of them have [screenshots](https://github.com/ohmyzsh/ohmyzsh/wiki/Themes) on the wiki (We are working on updating this!).
 Check them out!

 #### Selecting a Theme